Can You Clear a Clogged Drain Yourself?

 4. Drain Snake (Plumber’s Auger)

 A drain snake, also known as a plumber's auger, is a more advanced tool for clearing stubborn clogs.
-It’s a long, flexible wire that can be inserted into the drain to physically break up or pull out the blockage.
+It’s a long, flexible wire that can be inserted into the drain to break up or pull out the blockage physically.
 Here’s how to use it:

 - Insert the snake into the drain and push it down until you feel resistance.